-The Dayton Law Review welcomes submission of manuscripts throughout the year.
+The University of Dayton Law Review welcomes submission of manuscripts throughout the year.
 We prefer that the manuscripts conform to The Bluebook: A Uniform System of Citation (19th ed.) and The Redbook: A Manual Legal Style (2002).

 Articles should be sent to: